Find Affordable College Courses

 Albany, NY

-Our 2023 rankings named Excelsior College the most popular online school in New York for liberal arts / sciences and humanities students.
-Located in the small city of Albany, Excelsior College is a private not-for-profit college with a fairly large student population.
+Our analysis found Excelsior College to be the most popular school for liberal arts / sciences and humanities students who want to pursue an online degree in New York.
+Located in the small city of Albany, Excelsior College is a private not-for-profit school with a fairly large student population.

 Liberal Arts / Sciences & Humanities majors at Excelsior College take out an average of $10,134 in student loans while working on their egree.